 Here’s the problem: that would mean that the CPSC would be issuing a design standard rather than a performance standard.
 It would effectively endorse SawStop.
 This doesn’t stop at mere endorsement, however.
 The new rule would generate millions of dollars for SawStop specifically.
 PTI feels that this imposes unreasonable minimum prices for table saws.
 It also undermines the development of new saw safety technology and creates a monopoly.

-If consumers want a table saw with a blade that stops on contact with their finger, they can certainly purchase SawStop table saws.
+If consumers want a table saw with a blade that stops on contact with their fingers, they can certainly purchase SawStop table saws.
 Anyone can buy one right now.
 The company even has a Sawstop jobsite table saw.
-If it is any hint at how expensive table saws might be with mandatory SawStop technology, the company has been working on a portable model for some time and hopes to bring one to market “that will cost under $1000”.
+Table saws with mandatory SawStop technology would cost significantly more.
+As a reference, the SawStop jobsite table saw costs about $1579.

-Currently, a portable contractor-style table saw will cost anywhere from $99 to $600.
-PTI estimates that the price of a current inexpensive table saw could increase in price from $100 to approximately $400 and the price of a current professional benchtop saw model could increase from $500 to approximately $800.
-The entry-level table saw would be gone forever and the fallout in unintended consequences from that are hard to estimate or imagine, though we’ll offer some thoughts below.
+Currently, most portable contractor-style table saws retail between $99 and $600.
+PTI estimates that the price of a current inexpensive table saw could increase in price from $100 to approximately $400.
+The price of a current professional benchtop saw model could increase from $500 to approximately $800.
+The entry-level table saw would be gone forever.
+We find it difficult to estimate the fallout in unintended consequences from that.

 Why Not SawStop?

-PTI feels that SawStop not only fails the test of being appropriate for all table saws, it also completely fails to mitigate kickback injuries caused by ejected material.
+PTI seems to feel that SawStop not only fails the test of being appropriate for all table saws, but it also fails to mitigate kickback injuries caused by ejected material.
 Using SawStop’s own data, operators are nearly five times more likely to contact the SawStop’s saw blade compared to operators using a conventional table saw.
-SawStop, by its very technology, creates a false sense of security in the operator and eliminates the healthy fear of the tool which should be present in all users to help them maintain proper procedures.
+SawStop, by its very technology, could create a false sense of security in the operator.
+It could eliminate the healthy fear of the tool which should be present in all users.
+This helps encourage users to maintain proper procedures.

 The higher number of blade contact on SawStop saws is likely due to operators who feel more comfortable removing the blade guard due to the safety mechanism.
-Removing the guard will open up operators to higher rates of facial or eye injuries from kickback as well as high-speed particles ejected by the saw blade.
+Removing the guard opens up operators to higher rates of facial or eye injuries from kickback.
+It also clears the way for high-speed particles ejected by the saw blade.

-PTI has always been about promoting safety standards but feels that the CPSC should continue to work with the power tool industry and others in the table saw community promote safety through the voluntary standard process.
+PTI has always been about promoting safety standards.
+It just feels that the CPSC should continue to work with the power tool industry and others in the table saw community to promote safety through the voluntary standard process.
 It’s already working.